 This morning you ride through the magnificent Wachau terraced vineyards, which give this area its distinct and beautiful appearance.
 It is one of Austria's best known wine growing regions, with centuries old tradition of wine production.
 The route winds between the pretty villages of Spitz, Weisenkirchen and Durnstein; castles continue to dot the landscape.
 In Durnstein you will find another spectacular monastry and also the ruins of a castle where King Richard the Lionheart was held for ransom.
 All along the route there are opportunities to experience Austian hospitality in small taverns offering local food and drink.
 Finish your journey in the 1000 year old town of Krems and enjoy a wine tasting to showcase some of the delightful local produce!

-All breakfasts are included in the price.
-Breakfast: Continental style buffet breakfast.
+All breakfasts and one wine tasting included.
+Breakfast: Buffet style breakfast will usually consist of fresh bread, cheese, ham, croissants, butter, jam, tea or coffee.
 Lunch and Dinner (not included): there are numerous restaurants along the route with a selection of menus of two or more courses and the route notes will provide more details to help you decide.
 Self-guided cycling also lends itself really well to picnics.
 You can stop wherever you please, in a spot that suits you and eat your lunch taking in your chosen view.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.